atgreen/green-orb/README.md

 ## Channels and Signals

+In Green Orb, "channels" and "signals" are foundational concepts:

-As you can see from the example above, two key concepts in `orb` are channels and signals.
-Signals are simply mappings of regular expressions to channels.
-When `orb` matches one of the signal regexps, it invokes the corresponding channel.
-And channels define what action to take and how.
-For instance, in the example above we define a `startup-email` channel that defines how to send a message to a specific SMTP server.  `orb` config files can define any number of channels and signals.
+- Signals: Mappings of regular expressions to channels.
+When a signal's regex matches a log entry, the corresponding channel is invoked.

+- Channels: Define the action to take and how.
+For example, the above `startup-email` channel defines how to send a message to a specific SMTP server.

+Channels and signals are defined in your `orb` config file.
+A config file can define any number of channels and signals.
 Each signal maps to a single channel.
 However, multiple signals can map to the same channel.

 ## Channel Details